• Skip to primary navigation

 Variations

-Here are a few substitutions you can make with this recipe.
+Here are a few substitutions you can make with this oat milk chocolate pudding.

 • Almond butter: If you don't have peanut butter or are allergic to peanuts, you can make this recipe with almond butter or cashew butter as well.